ShwetaUmbrajkar/Sentiment-Watchdog/README.md

-Below is a sample README.md file tailored for your Sentiment Watchdog project, summarizing its purpose, features, setup instructions, and the recent updates (e.g., email fetching, AI suggestion button).
-It’s written in Markdown and designed to be clear and professional for GitHub.
-Since it’s 12:11 AM IST on July 22, 2025, I’ll keep it concise yet comprehensive.

 Sentiment Watchdog

 Welcome to Sentiment Watchdog, a powerful tool for analyzing customer emotions from text, speech, or chat data.
 This project leverages AI to provide real-time insights and actionable suggestions, helping businesses enhance customer experience.

 Overview